kevincastejon/com.caskev.grid-toolkit/README.md

 ---
 Allows you to calculate paths between tiles.
-This API offers several methods which generates and returns paths maps.
-A path map can be seen as a "layer" on top of the user grid that indicates, for each accessible tile, data that can be used to reconstruct the path to a target tile.
+This API offers several ways to do pathfinding, depending on your needs.

+You can generate objects that can be seen as layers of data on top of your grid.
-A direction map holds all the direction data, ultimately leading to a target tile from all the accessible tiles on the grid.
+A DirectionMap will hold all the pre-calculated direction data between a target tile and all the tiles that are accessible to this target.
-A dijkstra map is the same but also hold the distance data for each tile to a target tile.
-The generation of the dijkstra map will also take tiles weights and diagonals weights into account (movement costs).
-Storing these maps objects allows you to reconstruct paths between tiles without having to recalculate them every time, which would be costly in terms of performance.
+A Dijkstra map will hold both direction and distance data.
+Once generated, these objects can contain all the paths you need (ie: a tower defense game with a village core where all enemies have to run to) and then use the paths with almost no performance cost.
+There are also serialization methods to bake or save these objects to files and load them later with the deserialization methods.

+These two objects covers the entire grid, but you can also generate a DirectionField or a DijkstraField that will hold the same kind of data but only for tiles that are within a specified distance from the target tile.
+This allows you to run them more often because of the early exit due to the maximum distance parameter (note that more higher is the distance, more costly is the generation).
+Once generated, these objects offers you a way to get the accessible tiles within a range, and paths to them, with almost no performance cost (ie: a strategy game where you want to check the tiles in range of your character)

-*Note that, obviously, any path calculation is valid as long as the user grid, walkable states and weights of the tiles, remains unchanged*
+*Note that, obviously, any path calculation is valid as long as the user grid, walkable states (and weights for dijkstra objects) of the tiles, remains unchanged*

 ---